Geography of Singapore: Climate

-Relative humidity has a diurnal range in the high 90s in the early morning to around 60% in the mid-afternoon, but does go below 50% at times.
-During prolonged heavy rain, relative humidity often reaches 100%.
+Relative humidity has a diurnal range in the high 90s in the early morning to around 60% in the mid-afternoon, but does go below 50% at times.During prolonged heavy rain, relative humidity often reaches 100%.
 Generally, there is much more rainfall on the western side of the island than on the eastern portion of Singapore, owing to a rain shadow effect.

 Thus, the eastern side of Singapore is much drier and slightly hotter than western Singapore.
 This can cause slight weather disparities from one side of the island to the other.
 This is significant to note because even a small hill such as Bukit Timah Hill can cause this phenomenon.
 Despite Singapore's small size, there may be sunshine on one side while there is rain on the other.

 Further contrasts that prevent true all-year uniformity are the monsoon seasons which happen twice each year.
 The first one is the Northeast Monsoon which occurs from mid-November to early March.
 The second is the Southwest Monsoon season which occurs from June to September.
 Periods between monsoon seasons receive less rain and wind.
 During the Northeast Monsoon, northeast winds prevail, sometimes reach 20 km/h.
 There are cloudy conditions in December and January with frequent afternoon showers.

 Spells of widespread moderate to heavy rain occur lasting from 1 to 3 days at a stretch.
-It is relatively dry in February till early March although rainfall still exceeds 120mm.
+It is relatively dry in February till early March although rainfall still exceeds 120 mm.
 It is also generally windy with wind speeds sometimes reaching 30 to 50 km/h in the months of January and February.
 During the Southwest Monsoon season, southeast winds prevail.
 Isolated to scattered showers occur in the late morning and early afternoon.
-Early morning "Sumatras" – squall lines that originate over nearby Sumatra – are common.
+Early morning "Sumatra Squalls" – squall lines that originate over nearby Sumatra – are common.